 He jotted down the realtor’s phone number.
 Had he backtracked and headed out of town on Main Street, that probably would have been the end of his Keokuk adventure.
 Instead, he zigzagged his way along the bluff to Grand Avenue, around Rand Park, then on up River Road.
 By the time he’d reached Montrose, he was thoroughly intrigued by what he’d seen.

 And it hit, again.
 Why not?
 He didn’t know a soul, but he felt drawn to this place.
 Why not buy a tall brick house overlooking the Mississippi.
 He’d never owned a house before.
 Three visits and three months later, he did.

 With Keokuk his new base, Chuck continued to travel and perform.
-He made several appearances on Prairie Home Companion, including one when he arrived in St. Paul by speedboat from La Crosse, Wisconsin, having spent 3 nights camping along the Mississippi River, and took a taxi from the marina to the theater just in time for the show.
+He made several appearances on Prairie Home Companion, including one when he arrived in St. Paul by speedboat from La Crosse, Wisconsin, after three nights camping along the Mississippi River, and took a taxi from the marina to the theater just in time for the show.
 “Garrison really liked that,” Chuck says.